AdobeDocs/experience-manager-65.en/help/forms/using/admin-help/updating-expired-reader-extension-certificates.md

 **Q. How do I obtain the latest certificates?**

-A. All the entitled Forms Customers (with active license) can be download  the new certificates (certificates based on "Adobe Root CA G2") from the [Adobe Licensing Website](https://licensing.adobe.com/).
+A. All the entitled Forms Customers (with active license) can download  the new certificates (certificates based on "Adobe Root CA G2") from the [Adobe Licensing Website](https://licensing.adobe.com/).
 If you are unable to find the certificate on Adobe Licensing Website, contact [Adobe Support](https://experienceleague.adobe.com/?support-solution=Experience+Manager&lang=en#support) or raise a support ticket.

-**Q. Do my PDF documents extended using certificates issued from 'Adobe Root CA' (old certificate authority) continue to work after January 7, 2023?**
+**Q. Do my PDF documents extended using certificates issued from "Adobe Root CA" (the old certificate authority) continue to work after January 7, 2023?**

-A. Yes, all PDF documents extended using production certificates issued from the 'Adobe Root CA' (old certificate authority) before January 7, 2023, continue to work without any change after January 7, 2023.
+A. Yes, all PDF documents extended using production certificates issued from the "Adobe Root CA" (the old certificate authority) before January 7, 2023, continue to work without any change after January 7, 2023.
 PDF documents extended with evaluation certificates cease to work past the expiration date.

 **Q. Which version of Adobe Acrobat Reader is required to continue using PDF documents extended with certificates issued from "Adobe Root CA" (the old certificate authority)?**